 Under former superintendent Keith Nealson, the state park’s response to fatalities focused on increasing quarry patrols and constantly reminding the public of its dangers.
 Visitors often laughed off his rangers’ warnings, Nealson said.

-Nealson and his staff discussed putting up another fence, but they didn’t want to repeat Cook’s mistake.
+Nealson and his staff discussed putting up a fence, but decided it was not likely to be effective.
 For a while, whenever people called his office for information about the swimming hole, Nealson resorted to saying “we don’t have one.”

 “When you reach a point where you can’t manage people, you have to find creative solutions,” Nealson said in an interview.